 6. Quality Checks

-Quality checks confirm dimensional accuracy, crease depth, and cut completeness, and operators inspect first articles with calipers or optical scanners.
-Inspection catches issues such as incomplete cuts, delamination at laminated edges, or registration error between printed ink and structural folds.
-Spot checks continue through the run to hold tolerances within the ±0.1–0.5 mm range common for carton production.
+Quality checks confirm crease depth and cut completeness, and operators inspect first articles with calipers or optical scanners.
+Inspection catches issues such as incomplete cuts, delamination at laminated edges, or graphic drift between printed ink and structural folds.
+Spot checks continue through the run to verify acceptable tolerance targets, which vary by equipment, substrate, tooling condition, and production requirements.

-The methods of die‑cutting for packaging include flatbed die‑cutting, rotary die‑cutting, digital knife cutting, and laser die‑cutting.
-Each method handles specific substrates, run lengths, and feature complexity.
+The methods of die-cutting for packaging include flatbed, rotary, digital knife, and laser systems, each suited to different substrates, run lengths, and feature requirements.

 Flatbed Die Cutting

 Flatbed die‑cutting presses a steel‑rule die against a stationary sheet to form cuts, creases, and perforations.
 The method uses intermittent strokes, so sheet-fed SBS board, kraft liners, and corrugated sheets hold registration during impact.
-Flatbed die‑cutting supports tight tolerances on folding cartons and mailer boxes, because uniform pressure across a flat surface gives clean cut edges on high‑quality print surfaces.
+Flatbed die-cutting is often selected for SBS board and folding cartons because its uniform pressure maintains tight print registration and clean cut edges on thicker or highly detailed packaging layouts.
 Thick substrates with multi‑layer coatings or pre‑laminated BOPP film cut accurately if the rule height and ejection foam match the sheet caliper.

 Rotary Die Cutting